barumau/pandunia/english/baca_kanun.md

 When talking about grammar, many people first think of marking of person, tense, mood, case, number and gender in words, and usage of articles, prepositions and other so called _grammar words_ and the rules that govern them.
 For many, they are the natural building blocks of grammar and they can't imagine a language without them.
 The grammar of Pandunia is different.
 It doesn't have any grammatical markings and there are very few rules that concern specific words.

 Structurally Pandunia is an isolating language.
 In Pandunia, all words are unchanging – they aren't ever inflected, and there are no endings like the plural -s or -es in English.
-So instead of the form, it is the _meaning_ of words that matters, and their place in sentence.
+So instead of the form, it is the _meaning_ of words that matters, and their place in the sentence.

 These are the reasons why an isolating structure was chosen for Pandunia, the global contact language: